tigerfarm/tigtaskrouterworker/README.md

-# TaskRouter Worker Status Application Version 3.2
+# TaskRouter Worker Application Version 3.2

-This application is used by TaskRouter Workers to manage their status and accept reservations.
+This application is used by TaskRouter workers to manage their status and reservations.

 ## Functionality